oxcamne/oxcam/README.md

 ## Introduction

-OxCam is a web based database app designed to support Oxford and/or Cambridge Alumni groups and Societies.
+OxCam is Oxford and/or Cambridge Alumni groups and Societies and provides a simple but comprehensive for maintaining a web site and managing the various operations common to such groups.

 It can be deployed on low cost cloud services such as PythonAnywhere or Linode (Akamai) at very low cost.

+- It can implement a public facing web site, with pages created using a combination of Markdown and HTML, or it can work in combination with an external web site.
+In the latter case, it can serve dynamic content for embedding in the external site (examples would be a calendar of future events, a listing of past events)
-- At it's simplest it can be used to maintain mailing lists and send out notices.
+- At it's simplest it can simply be used to maintain mailing lists and send out notices.
 - It can track events and provide registration capabilities including payment collection, maintaining a wait list, etc.
 - One or more paid membership categories can be implemented, either sending renewal reminders or using autopay subscriptions, and collecting dues payments through a payment processor such as Stripe.
 Members are provided access to an online directory.
-- By uploading transaction files (in .csv format) from banks and payment processors oxcam can maintain comprehensive accounts.
+- By uploading transaction files (in .csv format) from banks and payment processors oxcam it can maintain comprehensive accounts.
-- It can provide dynamic content for the group's web site, for example [about](https://oxcamne.pythonanywhere.com/oxcam/page_show/2), [recent events](https://oxcamne.pythonanywhere.com/oxcam/page_show/4).

 A group can choose how much of the above to implement and can expand it's use over time.